 normally have been an examiner for a postgraduate research degree or have had experience of the postgraduate research degree examination process - external examiners examining for the first time should have experience of supervising a research student and examining as an internal examiner;

-hold a postgraduate research degree at the level he/she is examining, or have equivalent professional experience;
+hold a postgraduate research degree at the level they are examining, or have equivalent professional experience;

-hold/have held an appointment within the university system, although it is permissible to appoint an appropriate person from outside the university sector; e.g., a senior industrial scientist or professional practitioner who is aware of the standards required.
+hold or have previously held an appointment within the university system, although it is permissible to appoint an appropriate person from outside the university sector; e.g., a senior industrial scientist or professional practitioner who is aware of the standards required.

+Schools should ensure that all individuals appointed as external examiners receive adequate guidance.
+External examiners should:

+receive a copy of the University regulations for the degree under examination and the relevant University degree examination policy.

+receive information about other relevant administrative procedures relating to examinations; e.g., guidance on handling cases of academic malpractice.

+direct any questions they have about the guidance to the relevant PGR office prior to the examination.

 The external examiner must not:

-have had any collaboration with the candidate or have given any substantive advice to the candidate on his/her research (except in the case of a resubmitted thesis);
+have collaborated with or have given any substantive advice to the candidate on work relating to the thesis to be examined (except in the case of a resubmitted thesis);

-be either a current or former member of staff of The University of Manchester or its affiliated colleges unless at least five years have elapsed since he/she relinquished the post;
+be either a current or former member of staff of The University of Manchester or its affiliated colleges unless at least five years have elapsed since they relinquished the post;

+be a current visiting member of staff at the University of Manchester;

 be a former higher degree student of The University of Manchester or its affiliated colleges unless at least six years have elapsed since the degree was conferred;